-The information included in this document has been in part adopted from the National 4-H Meat Judging Contest rules and regulations as put forth by the American Meat Science Association.
-All rules stated in the Texas 4-H Roundup Guide take precedent over rules stated in this document.
+The information included in this document has partly been adopted from the National 4-H Meat Judging Contest rules and regulations as put forth by the American Meat Science Association.
+All rules stated in the Texas 4-H Roundup Handbook take precedence over rules stated in this document.